stellar-deprecated/docker-base/README.md

 * software-properties-common - for easy use of PPAs
 * confd - for building configuration files
 * /cores - a place to put core dumps when they happen
+* /logs - a common place for any non-stdout logging

 ## Usage